Table of Contents

-Access point signal strength, noise, location, and coverage area
+Access point signal noise ratio, strength, location, and coverage area

-When evaluating the results of a Wi-Fi network deployment, the parameters to are usually analyzed are access point coverage, signal strength (RSSI) and Signal to Noise Rate (SNR).
+When evaluating the results of a Wi-Fi network deployment, the parameters to are usually analyzed are access point coverage, signal strength (RSSI) and signal to noise ratio (SNR).

 An access point location map showing signal strength values should reveal if the access points are properly propagating the network, or if the network performance and coverage are not meeting the theoretical expectations.